Master Tourism Destination Management

 • Internationally acknowledged by UNWTO and THE-ICE

-The programme is structured into three phases.
-The first phase in Breda, with a clear emphasis on theory, is considered to be the preparation for the second and third phase.
+This master’s is structured in three phases.
+The first phase, based in Breda, has a distinct focus on theory and prepares students for the second and third phases.
 The second phase takes place at three different types of tourism destinations.
-It has a focus on the tourism practice under different circumstances and you will work in international student research teams.
-In the final phase, you will write your final thesis in which practice and theory should be brought together, striving towards new insights, theories or generalisations.
+The emphasis is on tourism practice under varying conditions, and you will work in international research teams of students.
+In the final phase, you will write your thesis, integrating practice and theory to develop new insights, theories or generalisations.

-The programme covers 12 months and it comprises three phases:
+The programme lasts 12 months and consists of three phases:

 Phase 1 – Theory in Breda

-During the first phase, you will gain theoretical knowledge and develop your professional skills.
+During the first phase, lasting five months, you will gain theoretical knowledge and develop your professional skills.
 This enables you to effectively analyse the current situation and available potential for development strategies at various tourism destinations.
-Destination theories, models, developments and practical cases will be studied in group projects, as well as in individual assignments.
-Courses are given by lecturers, along with an interesting team of visiting lecturers from international organisations and universities.
-Some courses will take you for a company visit or assignment on the spot.
-The workload is 40 hours per week.
+You will also study destination theories, models, developments, practical cases and you will do individual assignments.

 The first phase covers the following subjects: